bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

    * Storage class: Standard.

 4. Click the **Upload** button.
-5. Once the are all uploaded click the **Close** button to close the dialog.
+5. Once they are all uploaded click the **Close** button to close the dialog.

 Folders ...